 Based on the findings of this study, the researcher concluded that the level of preservation of native language among indigenous students in terms of intergenerational transmission of native language, personal maintenance of native language, and involvement of modern technology is of moderate level.
 Furthermore, the extent of desire on globalization among indigenous students is much extensive, and that the level of cultural identity among indigenous students is of high level.
-There is also a significant relationship between the preservation of native language and cultural identity among indigenous students.
+There is also a significant relationship between the preservation of native language and cultural identity among indigenous students, while there is no significant relationship between the desire on globalization and cultural identity among indigenous students.
 Preservation of native language significantly predicts the cultural identity among indigenous students.
-Preservation of native language significantly predict the cultural identity among indigenous students.
+Desire on Globalization does not significantly predict the cultural identity among indigenous students.
 A considered of only 28.6 percent is the influence of preservation of native language and desire on globalization to the cultural identity among indigenous students.
 Thus, 71.4 percent are possibly coming from other factors.